An Overall Assessment If You're Considering Purchase

 Installing and running cost of the heat pump will depend on a number of factors including the size of your home, insulation and heating system you’re planning to use.
 According to Energy Saving Trust (EST) air source heat pumps cost between £6.000 and £10,00 to buy and install.
 If you take in consideration RHI government grant and average savings your costs can be quickly paid off.Ground source heat pump differ in size and complexity so it is hard to specify costs.
 EST estimates that costs can range between £11,000 to £15,000 for installation.
 The payback period depends on how efficiently your system works and whether you are eligible for financial support with RHI.

 When installing any kind of renewable technology it is good idea to apply for free quotes before you hire.
-Complete the form here and receive up to four quotes.
+Complete the form at the top of this page and receive up to four quotes.
 It is free and with no obligation.